emojifreak/debian-rpi-image-script/README.md

 # raspberripyOS-rpi-sd-builder

 Use the kernel from Raspberry Pi OS.
 Except that, it is the same as above.
-Use of wayland requires [module_blacklist=v3d](https://github.com/raspberrypi/linux/issues/4202).
+Use of *Gnome Wayland* requires [module_blacklist=v3d](https://github.com/raspberrypi/linux/issues/4202).
+This is a bug in `gnome-shell`.

 # devuan-rpi-image-script
 SD card image builder is also available here for Devuan 3 Beowulf, 4 Chimaera and later.
 Devuan official images are available at https://arm-files.devuan.org/